satansdeer/satansdeer.github.com/content/legacy-posts/react-lists-and-keys/index.md

 ## Using Lists With Components

-In previous examples we were using `li` items, but in real React applications you'll often use custom components inside your lists.
+In previous examples we were using `li` items, but in real React applications you'll use custom components inside your lists.

 ```jsx
 const todos = [